siphoc/PdfBundle/README.md

 [PHPDocumentor2](http://www.phpdoc.org/) and PHPDoc Markdown.
 This way the documentation keeps up to date properly.

+## Development
+This bundle is mainly created and maintained for [Darwin Analytics](https://github.com/darwinanalytics/).

 ## Tests
 For tests I've used PHPUnit.
 Contributions need to be supported with tests.